 as well as other publications (see Publications Page).

 Competition for Primary School Children in Munster, giving

 primary schools a further opportunity to focus on the environment.

-in Munster have, for a number of years, been receiving "Sherkin
+in Munster have, for a number of years, received"Sherkin

 years, from the early 1980s to the late 1990s, Sherkin Island

 Marine Station held an exhibition at Connolly Hall, Cork,

 with attendance figures at each one-week exhibition in the

 region of 8,000.
 The exhibition included over 20 tanks containing

 marine animals such as lobsters, crabs, butterfish, cod, starfish,